lawrancej/CompilerDesign/index.md

  - Popularized the term "debugging."

 #### Honors
- - "Computer Sciences Man of the Year" award from the Data Processing Management Association in 1969
+ - Computer Sciences Man of the Year award from the Data Processing Management Association in 1969
+ - Made a Distinguished Fellow of the British Computer Society in 1973.
+ - Defense Distinguished Service Medal in 1986.
+ - Computer History Museum Fellow Award in 1987.
+ - Golden Gavel Award at the Toastmasters International convention in 1988.
+ - National Medal of Technology in 1991.

 Regular languages
 -----------------

 ### What is a regular language?
 [Regular expressions](#what-is-a-regular-expression) define the regular languages.

+### What is a regular grammar?

 ### What is a regular expression?
 Regular expressions consist of: